idamsufiana/HitungGaji/README.md

 Implementing factory pattern to calculate formula by country (Indonesia & Vietname) it retrieves data from mySQL

-use postman and input_Hitunggaji.txt for input payload
+use postman and post
+input.json as input payload